xiangjuner/EE-note/template/EXOT/README-EXOT.md

 ## Event-level selection
 Each analysis must apply event level selection to follow the [checklist recommended by DataPrep](https://twiki.cern.ch/twiki/bin/viewauth/Atlas/DataPreparationCheckListForPhysicsAnalysis).
-These tables are maintained by the community.
-If you see something out-of-date or wrong, please contact the EXOT conveners.
-They should in turn submit a merge request for the `atlaslatex` Git repository.

 - _DataPrep Checklist_: `\include{event_cleaning}`